BIAS STABILIZATION, 2014.

 For simplicity, Pda here means anode and screen heating.

 dc current.
-For Fig 2, KT88 Pda at idle = 390V x 0.05A = 19.5Watts.
+For Fig 2, KT88 Pda at idle = 390V x 0.05A = 19.5W.

 This is a comfortable level of heat well below the maximum Pda

 rating = 42W.
 For class AB, Idle Pda should be < 50% max

 tubes should ever be idled at the maximum Pda.